-It is particularly important to learn about "Rotaract Club", which has recently joined the new family of Rotary. $(\rightarrow p35)$
+It's especially important to learn about "Rotaract Club", which has recently joined the new Rotary family. $(\rightarrow p35)$

 When inviting a guest speaker on any of the above topics, the district committee should be consulted to select someone who can speak accurately, clearly, in depth, and in an interesting manner.
-If possible, the guest speaker's presentation should be followed by Club Forum to further discuss the topic. $(\rightarrow p36)$
+If possible, the guest speaker's presentation should be followed by a club forum to further discuss the topic. $(\rightarrow p36)$